VBRN35, 7,5 credits, A (Second Cycle)

 - Gasper, D: Evaluating the logical framework approach - towards learing - oriented development evaluation.
 John Wiley & Sons, Ltd, 2000.

-- Watson, D: Combining the best of two worlds in monitoring and evaluation of capacity development.
-London, Washington, DC: Earthscan, 2010.
+- Watson, D: Measuring capacity development: Combining the ‘Best of two worlds’ in monitoring and evaluation of capacity development.
+In: Ubels et al: (2010) Capacity Development in Practice, Earthscan, London (pp. 239-249), 2010.

 - Hagelsteen, M. Becker, P. : Challenging disparities in capacity development for disaster risk reduction.
 Elsevier, 2013.